myathway-lab/2-Vault-KV-Versions-Diff/README.md

 name    myamyagen
 ```

-**API endpoint that the CLI command invokes are slightly different beteween KV v1 and KV v2.**

 **The following table lists the `vault kv` subcommands and their respecting API endpoint.
 This assumes that the KV secrets engine is enabled at `secret/`.**